Drug Addiction Vs. Drug Abuse

 How is Substance Abuse Different from Drug Addiction?

 Alcohol is the most abused drug and has been called the "dirtiest" because it affects so many portions of the brain, unlike other drugs.
 Alcohol is typically used as a "pick me up", and interestingly is actually a depressant.
-Because of its "dirty" reputation, the abuse of alcohol is one requiring frequent detox.
+Because of its "dirty" reputation, alcoholism frequent requires detox and professional alcohol treatment.

 Alcoholism has been recognized as a disease since 1956 by the American Medical Association.
 Similarly, the American Psychiatric Association's Diagnostic and Statistical Manual of Mental Disorders classifies chronic drug abuse and addition as a disease.
 The early detection of drug abuse, the precursor to addiction, should be the first step in reducing this dreaded disease.